 The patch between Rathaus Neukölln and Karl-Marx-Str.
 U-Bahn station seems especially magnetic to peculiar situations.
 The shops are flanked by cheap what-have-you-nots and other “Klimbim”, as the eloquent German would say..
 Here’s a list of things you’re bound to find on Karl-Marx-Strasse (if you’re ever looking for them):

-- fake new generation iPods for 5 €
+- fake new generation iPods for 5 € and other dubious electronics

 - accidently set off the alarm of a parking lot exit door and ran away

 Karl-Marx may not be a beauty, but the boulevard is a magnetic center of public interaction in Neukölln.
 I like it like that.